CL-CHEN-Lab/Kronos_scRT/README.md

     -f CHARACTER, --basename_filter=CHARACTER           Filter out unwanted samples for RT files -h, --help                                          Show this help message and exit

--- compare  TW categorical module
+-- compare  TW  module

-    ./Kronos compare TW categorical [options]
+    ./Kronos compare TW [options]

     Options:
+    -C CHARACTER, --CNV=CHARACTER                       scCNV file produced by Kronos RT, if multiple files are provided they have to be separated by a comma
-    -F CHARACTER, --file=CHARACTER                      Variability file produced by Kronos RT, if multiple files are provided they have to be separated by a comma
+    -T CHARACTER, --RT=CHARACTER                        RT file produced by Kronos RT, if multiple files are provided they have to be separated by a comma
     -R CHARACTER, --regions=CHARACTER                   Genome annotation. chr<TAB>start<TAB>end<TAB>annotation.
 No header.
     -b, --both_annotations                              Plot Twidth divided by both annotations -r CHARACTER, --regions2=CHARACTER                  Second genome annotation. chr<TAB>start<TAB>end<TAB>annotation.
 No header.
 If option b is activated it substiutes the RT division.
-    -o CHARACTER, --out=CHARACTER                       Output directory [default= output] -f CHARACTER, --output_file_base_name=CHARACTER     Base name for the output file [default= out] -h, --help                                          Show this help message and exit

--- compare  TW numerical module

-    ./Kronos compare TW numerical [options]

-    Options:
-    -F CHARACTER, --file=CHARACTER                      *calculated_Twhith* file(s) created by Kronos RT.
-If multiple files are provided they have to be separated by a comma.
-    -A CHARACTER, --annotation=CHARACTER                BedGraph file.
-No header.
-    -o CHARACTER, --out=CHARACTER                       Output directory [default= output] -f CHARACTER, --output_file_base_name=CHARACTER     Base name for the output file [default= out] -h, --help                                          Show this help message and exit
+    -o CHARACTER, --out=CHARACTER                       Output directory [default= output] -f CHARACTER, --output_file_base_name=CHARACTER     Base name for the output file [default= out] -h, --help                                          Show this help message and exit Show this help message and exit

 -- Kronos population RT module